How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 ➡️ Create an email list

 Email blasts and newsletters are highly effective marketing strategies that you shouldn’t leave out of your business plan.
-Unfortunately, most realtors don’t do email campaigns well.
+The average return on investment (ROI) for email marketing ranges from $36 to $40 for every dollar spent.
+Unfortunately, most Realtors don’t do email campaigns well.

 Email campaigns waste time and money if you’re not giving customers useful information.